Depending on the severity of the injury can either resolve on its own over a period or leave residual weakness.

 - Shoulder dystocia

-Less common risk factors are neoplasm, intrauterine compression, humeral osteomyelitis, hemangioma and exostosis of the first rib.
+Less common risk factors are a neoplasm, intrauterine compression, humeral osteomyelitis, hemangioma and exostosis of the first rib.

 Presentation of Erb’s Palsy